-In July 2018, the regime quelled four days of demonstrations in Khorramshahr, a majority-Arab city in the oil-rich Khuzestan province bordering Iraq, by escalating from using tear gas to disperse the protestors to employing live fire, reportedly killing four.
+In July 2018, the regime quelled four days of demonstrations in Khorramshahr, a majority-Arab city in the oil-rich Khuzestan province bordering Iraq, by escalating from using tear gas to disperse the protesters to employing live fire, reportedly killing four.
 The protests centered on the lack of desalinated water for drinking and agriculture due to the regime’s mismanagement, which had exacerbated local drought conditions.

-It should be noted that Iranian environmental activists and protestors do not always function as a unified bloc and are frequently concerned primarily with local concerns rather than focused on the larger picture of the regime’s environmental mismanagement.
-This has led to tensions between activists in different provinces fighting over rights of certain rivers and their sources.
-For example, activists in Isfahan province fighting to save the Zayandeh Roud River call for water to be transferred from the Karun basin and the Gavkhuni wetland, which has virtually dried up, pitting activists with conflicting interests against each other.
+Iranian environmental activists and protesters do not always function as a unified bloc and are frequently concerned primarily with local issues, instead of the larger picture of the regime’s environmental mismanagement.
+This has led to tensions between activists in different provinces fighting over the rights of certain rivers and their sources.
+For example, activists in Isfahan province fighting to save the Zayandeh Roud River call for water to be transferred from the Karun basin and the Gavkhuni wetland, which has virtually dried up, pitting environmentalists with conflicting interests against each other.
 The regime has encouraged and exploited such discord as part of a divide-and-conquer strategy.

-The IRGC Intelligence Organization has held the detainees in its wing in Tehran’s notorious Evin prison, where they have suffered from mistreatment and abuse.
+The IRGC’s intelligence organization has held the detainees in its wing in Tehran’s notorious Evin prison, where they have suffered from mistreatment and abuse.
 The IRGC has denied the detainees visitation with their families and lawyers.
 In June, two of the detainees reported suffering a nose injury and broken teeth.
-In October, five of the detainees charges were reportedly upgraded from espionage to “corruption on Earth,” a capital offense.
+In October, five of the detainees’ charges were reportedly upgraded from espionage to “corruption on Earth,” a capital offense.
 Iran’s Islamic Penal Code defines “corruption on Earth” as: “Any person who extensively commits felony against the...people, offenses against internal or international security of the state, spreading lies, disruption of the economic system of the state, arson and destruction of properties, distribution of poisonous and bacterial and dangerous materials, and establishment of, or aiding and abetting in, places of corruption and prostitution…shall be considered as ‘corrupt on earth’ and shall be sentenced to death.”

-The IRGC’s mistreatment of Madani was meant to undermine the Rouhani administration and can be viewed as an extension of its power struggle with the moderate and reformist factions.
+The IRGC’s mistreatment of Madani was meant to undermine the Rouhani administration and can be viewed as an extension of its power struggle with the pragmatic factions.
 Madani was also marked for persecution because of his outspoken criticism of Iran’s water mismanagement, particularly its over-construction of dams, which the IRGC viewed as an attack on its economic interests.
 The IRGC’s harassment campaign led Madani, fearing for his safety, to resign his post in April and flee the country.
-Angered conservative parliamentarians summoned Intelligence Minister Mahmoud Alavi, a Rouhani ally, to Iran’s majles to demand answers for how Madani was able to leave the country without facing the espionage charges against him.
+Angered conservative parliamentarians summoned Intelligence Minister Mahmoud Alavi, a Rouhani ally, to Iran’s parliament to demand answers for how Madani was able to leave the country without facing the espionage charges against him.

 Reformist politicians were critical of the regime’s handling of the Madani affair, complaining that it would have a chilling effect on expatriate elites from returning and contributing their expertise to solving the country’s many issues.
-In the face of mounting environmental and water crises, the Iranian regime and IRGC have employed a shoot-the-messenger approach, choosing to repress protestors, activists, and experts and reject their demands and advice in favor of protecting their narrow, short-term political and economic interests.
+In the face of mounting environmental and water crises, the Iranian regime and IRGC have employed a shoot-the-messenger approach, choosing to repress protesters, activists, and experts and reject their demands and advice in favor of protecting their narrow, short-term political and economic interests.
 As climate change, environmental mismanagement, and corruption continue to take their toll, Iran is likely to face growing protests and subversive activities, particularly from those hardest hit in peripheral communities, which also face the worst ethnic, political, and economic discrimination in the country.